icetasy-dot/GutBrain/fMRI Prep/fMRIprep Compute Canada.md

 `ssh username@beluga.computecanada.ca`

 Example :
-My username is `icetasy` , so the commande line for me is : `ssh icetasy@beluga.computecanada.ca`
+My username is `icetasy` , so the command line for me is : `ssh icetasy@beluga.computecanada.ca`

 You'll need your password then!